vickneee/web-development-studies/studies/05 Using Nodemon for Development in Node.js Projects/worksheet.md

 Or

-1. You can also create npm dev script that will start our project using nodemon.
+1. You can also create `npm run dev` script that will start our project using **nodemon**.
 Add a new dev script to scripts section.

 ```json
 "scripts": {